Toyota to buy batteries from Sanyo

 Toyota now procures its batteries from Panasonic EV Energy Co, a joint venture with Panasonic Corp.
 Panasonic plans to take control of Sanyo and is awaiting regulatory approval.

-Demand for gasoline-electric vehicles has surged in Japan, helped by tax breaks and subsidies under a government initiative to promote fuel-efficient automobiles, but Toyota has said production of its hybrids is being held back by a supply bottleneck for batteries.
+Demand for gasoline-electric vehicles has surged in Japan, helped by tax breaks and subsidies under a government initiative to promote fuel-efficient automobiles, and growing recognition that car batteries are a national security issue for energy policy, but Toyota has said production of its hybrids is being held back by a supply bottleneck for batteries.

 Its Prius hybrid was Japan's best-selling car in July for a second straight month, but customers placing orders have to wait about eight months before delivery.